notrab/launchmade/README.md

 | `npm run db:studio` | Open Drizzle Studio to browse your data |
 | `npm run db:seed` | Seed the database with sample data |

-For local development, `db:push` is the fastest way to iterate.
-For production, use `db:generate` followed by `db:migrate` so migrations are versioned and reviewable in git.
+For local dev, `db:push` is fastest.
+For production, use `db:generate` then `db:migrate` so migrations are versioned and reviewable in git.

+---

 ## Rate Limiting

-Rate limiting is enabled by default on all auth endpoints.
-Stricter limits apply to sensitive routes like sign-in (5 req/min), sign-up (3 req/min), and password reset (3 req/min).
+Enabled by default on all auth endpoints.
+Stricter limits on sensitive routes: sign-in (5 req/min), sign-up (3 req/min), password reset (3 req/min).

-**Storage:** When `REDIS_URL` is set, rate limit counters are stored in Redis via Better Auth's secondary storage.
-This is recommended for production deployments with multiple instances.
-Without `REDIS_URL`, counters are stored in the database — fine for single-instance deployments and local development.
+When `REDIS_URL` is set, counters are stored in Redis (recommended for multi-instance deployments).
+Without it, counters are stored in the database.

+---

 ## Route Guides